-Home Science Atom Electron Configuration
+Home Science Atom Structure Electron Configuration

 Electron Configuration

-Electronic Configuration of Elements in Periodic Table
+Electron Configuration of Elements in Periodic Table

 Electron or electronic configuration of elements in periodic table, group wise general formula for s, p-block and 3d series

-How to Find Electronic Configuration?
+How to Find Electronic Configuration of Elements?

 The modern periodic table classification like s, p, d, and f block elements is based on properties and general electron or electronic configuration of elements.